PolishCrow23/vanilla-node-server/README.md

 Vanilla Node.js Server made with conditional statements.
-Input on the index page takes input from the user.
+Input on the index page takes value from the user.
 If the value equals "iga" the server sends
 ```
 const objToJson = {
           name: "iga",